Jkb6873/Giphy-UI/README.md

     When the user clicks a gif, they get a modal that shows them the original gif, with an option to favorite, and additional information

   Modal Notifications
-    When a user favorites or unfavorites a gif, they get a drop down notification Current issues:
+    When a user favorites or unfavorites a gif, they get a drop down notification.
+    Current issues:

   * lack of error handling.
 Will always give a success message, even on failure.

   Favorites Tab
-    When the user favorites a gif, they can later view that gif in their favorites Current issues:
+    When the user favorites a gif, they can later view that gif in their favorites.
+    Current issues:

-  * Search bar doesn't cause a change while in favs tab, though the gifs are loaded into the homepage
+  * Search bar doesn't cause a change while in favs tab, though the gifs are loaded into the homepage.
   * A small sliver of the bottom of each card is cut off in the favorites tab.
 This error came about when messing with scrolling and css positions.
 Low visibility.

 Planned Features: